goriponsoft/ESE2RAM-Cartridge/README-en.md

 This is a general-purpose backup RAM cartridge for MSX that can be used as storage, etc., devised by Mr. Tsujikawa of [Doujin Circle/ESE Artists' Factory](http://www.hat.hi-ho.ne.jp/tujikawa/ese/).

 Usually, it is produced by modifying the game's mega ROM cartridge and replacing the ROM with RAM.
-You can use the MGINST command to install a DOS kernel and use it as an SSD-like storage (ESE-RAMDisk), or load a mega ROM image and run it.
+You can use the MGINST command to install a DOS kernel and use it as an SSD-like storage (ESE-RAMDisk), or to write and run a MegaROM image.

 Since it was originally devised to be used as storage, the cartridge itself is also more commonly referred to as "ESE-RAMDisk."

-Please note that it is illegal to load and use images of games that you do not own.
+Please note that it is illegal to write and run images of games that you do not own.
 In addition to ESE-RAMDisk, it is usually used to run images of the original game cartridge that becomes unusable when modified to ESE-RAM (must be exported to a file before modification), freeware, self-made ROM games, etc. used for.

 For more information about ESE-RAMDisk, see [ESE Artists' Factory's ESE-RAMDisk page](http://www.hat.hi-ho.ne.jp/tujikawa/ese/eseram.html)(Note: This page is in Japanese.).